SEN Information Report

-The Inclusion Manager/SENCO produces a report annually evaluating the effectiveness of the overall SEN provision, but the provision for/progress of individual children with identified SEND is monitored termly through the schools termly Schools Liaison Meeting.
+The Inclusion Manager/SENCO produces a Co-ordinators report termly evaluating the effectiveness of the overall SEN provision, but the provision for/progress of individual children with identified SEND is monitored bi-annually through the school Liaison Meetings.

 As a school we draw upon the expertise of a wide range of external professionals to support children with SEND.
 They are used in school to provide observations, carry out assessments, and provide reports, advice/strategies for teachers and parents and to attend multi professionals meetings.